abethcrane/bethcrane.com/_posts/2015-07-09-i-take-photos.md

 So with 'deliberateness' checked off, that leaves 'embracing/improving'.
 Most of my photos are me documentating whatever I'm up to at the time, rather than deliberately setting out to [make good art][gaiman], so I'm making an effort to create time to organise/do photoshoots.

-{% include image.html url="/assets/media/2015-07-09/flowers.jpg" alt="Hannah with flowers" title="BaeFlowers" %}
+{% include image.html url="/assets/media/2015-07-09/flowers.jpg" alt="Hannah with flowers" title="Flowers" %}

 My current focus with photography is on people, for the following reasons: